emai1/Maze-Project/README.md

   return True
 else
   get list of valid steps
+    if there is a valid move
-    for each
+      for each vaild move
         take the step
-      invoke recursive abstraction
+        if recursive abstraction returns true
+          return true
         go back
+    else
+      return false
 ```
 ## Class(es), fields and methods
 1. Maze